 This reporting period provided an opportunity to evaluate the composite effects of the intense storms of 2022 and 2023 in the aftermath of multi-year prolonged drought conditions and recovery from the 2020 CZU fires.
-An overview of the County's freshwater and coastal water quality monitoring sites is shown in Figure 8, with the colors representing public health advisories based on the most recent sample date.
+An overview of the County's freshwater and coastal water quality monitoring sites is shown in Figure 8.
 Coastal sites are monitored for fecal indicator bacteria in accordance with the California Beach Water Quality Program.
 14 Freshwater sites are also monitored for fecal indicator bacteria along with other chemical and biological analyses.